troessner/troessner.github.io/README.md

 ## [Technologies I have worked with](#technologies-i-have-worked-with)

-I have been fully focused on management for the last couple of years or so but back in the day I was software developer working with a variety of technologies:
+I have been fully focused on management for the last couple of years or so but back in the day I was a software developer working with a variety of technologies:

 - Languages: There's hardly a language I can't find anything positive about it.
 I have worked with a lot of dynamic languages like Ruby, PHP, Python, javascript and static languages like Java.
 I also like esoteric languages like brainfuck or whitespace for the fun of it.
 - Databases: Over the course of the years I have worked with good old SQL databases (PostgreSQL, mySQL), NoSQL databases (Redis and friends) and Big Data databases (Hbase / Hadoop).